The Story of Yanagawa's Canals: Production

 Returning to Tokyo, Takahata agreed with Miyazaki and Suzuki on a budget of ¥30 million (half the profits of Nausicaä) to make the film.
-The film was produced by Hayao Miyazaki’s personal office Nibariki, with Miyazaki himself contributing to the film’s animated sequences depicting life prior to the modern age.
+The film was produced by Hayao Miyazaki's personal office Nibariki, with Miyazaki himself contributing to the film's animated sequences depicting life prior to the modern age.
 The film used a combination of stop motion, aerial photography and traditional animation.
 Takahata went over the film's budget, and it had to be completed using Miyazaki's personal savings.

 A deadline of one year was agreed upon, however, the production took three years to complete, going both over budget and over the agreed deadline.
 Takahata felt it necessary to return to Yanagawa multiple times in order to authentically portray both the living culture of the canal and the struggle of the people to fight against the efforts of the local authority to abandon the canal and waterways to pollution and disuse.

-By the end of filming in 1987, Takahata had amassed hundreds of hours of footage that covered virtually all aspects of Yanagawa and its people.
-After editing the film totaled over three hours in length and was divided into eleven chapters and a prologue.
-A twelfth and final chapter entitled “Grass: Cultivating a Sense of Community” was planned but eventually dropped prior to release.

-The film going over budget and the increasing prospect of it not making a return on investment prompted Miyazaki to begin working on what would eventually become Laputa: Castle in the Sky in order to cover the cost of Takahata’s production, a mutually beneficial relationship which would continue throughout the rest of their time together.
+The film going over budget and the increasing prospect of it not making a return on investment prompted Miyazaki to begin working on what would eventually become Laputa: Castle in the Sky in order to cover the cost of Takahata's production, a mutually beneficial relationship which would continue throughout the rest of their time together.
 As Studio Ghibli producer Toshio Suzuki later remarked, "If Takahata had made his movie on schedule, Laputa wouldn't have been born."

 Themes

-Like many of Takahata’s later works, The Story of Yanagawa’s Canals touches upon themes such as man’s relationship to nature, environmentalism, industrialization, nostalgia, and the importance and value of community.
+Like many of Takahata's later works, The Story of Yanagawa’s Canals touches upon themes such as humanity's relationship to nature, environmentalism, industrialization, nostalgia, and the importance and value of community.
 Throughout the film, there is great attention given to the local culture of Yanagawa.
 Examples include Shinto moat-drying parties, kappa legends, and celebratory Okinohata festivals.
-Poetry by Hakushū Kitahara is also featured throughout the film, echoing Takahata’s later use of it in My Neighbors the Yamadas.
+Poetry by Hakushū Kitahara is also featured throughout the film, echoing Takahata's later use of it in My Neighbors the Yamadas.

 Release

 The film was broadcast on NHK on August 15, 1987.
-A localized Japanese DVD was released on December 5th, 2003.
+A localized Japanese DVD was released on December 5, 2003.
 Since the release of the DVD, however, there have been no further releases or reissues of the film.